2012 International Origin: Teams

-England RL
+England

 The England side had many players who have represented either England or Great Britain before, however for Game 1 coach Steve McNamara handed Wigan Warriors duo Josh Charnley and Lee Mossop their senior England debuts after being in great form in the domestic competition.
 England were without their Australia based players Gareth Widdop, Jack Reed, Chris Heighington, Sam Burgess, Gareth Ellis and James Graham.

 Captain Jamie Peacock announced his retirement from the international game a week before Game 2 for this reason he was not in the squad for this game.
 Also changes were made to the squad by coach Steve McNamara, this included resting Sam Tomkins, Sean O'Loughlin, Ryan Hall and Kevin Sinfield whilst Rangi Chase was left out due to disciplinary concerns at Castleford Tigers.
 Instead Danny Brough, Jonny Lomax, Stefan Ratchford, Matty Smith and Jodie Broughton came into the squad to replace them.
 Gareth Hock and Danny Tickle had to pull out due to slight knocks they received the week before the game.

-Exiles RL
+Exiles

 The Exiles team originally were supposed to have another eight players for Game 1, most notably captain Brett Hodgson and half back Brett Finch because of injury, also missing due to injury was centre George Carmont, hooker Michael Monaghan, prop Lopini Paea, loose forward Luke O'Donnell and centre Setaimata Sa.
 Thomas Leuluai was named captain for Game 1 as Hodgson was injured.
 Due to a season-ending injury suffered in Game 1, stand in captain Thomas Leuluai missed Game 2.

 Captain Brett Hodgson returned to the side for Game 2 from his injury.
 Joel Moon and Daniel Holdsworth came into the side for Game 2 as coach Daniel Anderson agreed with England that neither team will pick more than 3 players from a single club side, also Holdsworth came in due to the injury to Thomas Leuluai.
 In addition to this Steve Menzies, Heath L'Estrange, Lincoln Withers, Constantine Mika and Kylie Leuluai were all brought into the starting 17 due to various injuries.